chilisy/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+Firstly I've tried change color space parameters and found out that 'YCrCb' and 'YUV' color space could achieve best results.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using only HOG-features.
+I've tried other SVM algorithms like 'rbf' or 'poly', they work also and could achieve slightly better recoginition results but are far more time-consuming.
+Also LinearSVC() is far more efficient than SVC(kernel='linear')

 ###Sliding Window Search